upidapi/declarr/README.md

 - /applications
   - prowlarr

+- /notification
+  - "connect" in the ui

+All of these are pluralised to prevent collisions with the config keys that are simply "put".

+Declarr supports all config options (that i know of) except for

+- /autoTagging
+- /releaseProfile and /delayProfile
+- /customFormats, /qualityProfiles, /metadataProfile, /metadata for lidarr

 The `"fields": {"name": a, "value": b}[]` field that exists on eg `/downloadClient`, is expanded from a dict.

+If a top level field is not set, then declarr fully ignores it.
+However setting it to eg an empty set, then declarr will delete all resources not explicitly defined.

-Other simple fields, such as `/config/ui and` `/config/host`, are handled via a heuristic.
+The fields under `/config`, such as `/config/ui and` `/config/host`, are handled via a heuristic.
 If a field contains any subfields that are not dictionaries or lists, it is treated as a simple POST.
 The current values are merged and then reposted.

 ### jellyseerr
 Unless explicitly stated otherwise, configuration keys mirror Jellyseerr’s